ArturMroz/yy/readme.md

     <img src="./yylogo.png">
 </div>

-YeetYoink (YY for short) is a dynamically typed programming language that combines both functional and imperative programming paradigms.
+YeetYoink (YY for short) is a dynamically typed programming language that combines functional and imperative programming paradigms.

 # Key features